Training structure

 Semester S1 – 30 ECTS

-- Functioning of hydrosystems (3 ECTS)
+- Operation of Hydraulic Systems (3 ECTS)

 - Hydrology of the unsaturated zone (3 ECTS)

-- Bibliographic project (3 ECTS)
+- Bibliography project (3 ECTS)

 - Thematic English 1 (2 ECTS)

-- Communication techniques (2 ECTS)
+- Communication Techniques (2 ECTS)

-- Project management 1 (2 ECTS)
+- Project Management 1 (2 ECTS)

-- Water cycle and watershed (3 ECTS)
+- Water Cycle and Watershed (3 ECTS)

-- Functioning of aquatic ecosystems (3 ECTS)
+- Functioning of Aquatic Ecosystems (3 ECTS)

 - Ocean, Atmosphere, Climate (3 ECTS)